General Bartolomé Salom Airport

 General Bartolomé Salom Airport is an airport serving Puerto Cabello, a city in the Carabobo state of Venezuela.
 The airport is 6 km west of the city.

 History

 The airport was established in 1953 as an alternate airport to the Maiquetía International Airport, now Simón Bolívar International Airport (Venezuela), and began operating on December 12, 1967.

 On March 20, 1992, the Ministry of Transportation and Communications handed over maintenance of the airport to the government of Carabobo state.
 In the 1990s, the airport had declined and only operated for private flights.
-Multiple investments were made in 2010s to improve the airport, resulting in reopenings for commercial airline use in 2014 and 2017.
+Multiple investments were made in the 2010s to improve the airport, resulting in reopenings for commercial airline use in 2014 and 2017.